dave6502/avitab_georefs/README.md

 ## Scripts

 The scripts have a shebang, so on appropriately configured Unix environments, they can be run directly without the 'python' call.
+If this doesn't work, check that line endings are (Linux) LF rather than (Windows) CRLF.

 ### scripts/download.py